Alpaca4d/alpaca4d.github.io/doc/basics/elements/shell.md

 In Alpaca4d these are implemented mainly via:

 - `ASDShellQ4`: 4‑node quadrilateral shell element.
-- `ShellDKGT`: 3‑node triangular shell element (and its nonlinear variant `ShellNLDKGT` in the core).
+- `ASDShellT3`: 3‑node triangular shell element in the core).

 Both are exposed through a single Grasshopper component and share the same section definition.